- Laptop turns off instead of going to sleep? You're not the only one experiencing this problem.

 This issue can occur for a variety of reasons – your computer’s power settings, a BIOS option that is inactive, and others.

-What to do if Windows 10 shuts down during sleep?
+What can I do if Windows 10 shuts down instead of sleep?

 1. Check the power settings of your computer